 The warning you should consider is that people using blood thinners must consult a doctor before starting this supplement.
 It’s because the Relief Factor promotes increased blood flow and may interact with blood thinner medicines.

 Also, do not take this supplement if you’re on any serious medications.
 In such cases simply avoid this supplement or talk to your practitioner about it.
 Do not exceed the recommended dose of four capsules a day.
 And also try your best to take it strictly with food to reduce the side effects.

 Relief Factors Benefits

 Besides a few mild side effects, the Relief Factor can really have some great benefits to reward you.
-The benefits of the Relief Factor Includes:
+The benefits of the Relief Factor Include:

 - Ingredients inside the Relief Factor are studied to be effective against inflammation.
-And the Relief Factor was brought after 15 yrs of clinical research.
-In short, ingredients in the Relief Factor are helpful and evidence-based.
+The Relief Factor was brought after 15 years of clinical research.
+In short, the ingredients in the Relief Factor are helpful and evidence-based.